-3. Action: Many of our thoughts are part of an unconscious process.
-Because this process causes us to act without consciously thinking, we need to practice disciplined thinking.
-Use 4-G Thinking: Eliminate thoughts of Grudges and Gossip, and embrace thoughts of Goodness and Grace.
+3. Action: Many of our thoughts are part of an unconscious process in which we act without consciously thinking, we need to practice disciplined thinking: Eliminate thoughts of Grudges and Gossip, and embrace thoughts of Goodness and Grace.

 - Brain Drainers: Put to death, therefore, whatever belongs to your earthly nature: sexual immorality, impurity, lust, evil desires and greed, which is idolatry.
 Because of these, the wrath of God is coming.
 You used to walk in these ways, in the life you once lived.
 But now you must also rid yourselves of all such things as these: anger, rage, malice, slander, and filthy language from your lips.
 Do not lie to each other, since you have taken off your old self with its practices and have put on the new self, which is being renewed in knowledge in the image of its Creator (Colossians 3:5-10).

 - Brain Boosters: Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy—meditate on these things (Philippians 4:8)